idnm/blog0/_posts/2021-07-11-How-this-blog-was-set-up.md

 ---
 keywords: fastai
 description: Smoothly with fastpages except a couple of caveats.
-title: How was this blog was set up?
+title: How was this blog set up?
 toc: true
 badges: true
 comments: true